K. Trevor Wilson: Acting

 As a child actor, Wilson was featured multiple times on the Canadian series Goosebumps.
 In 2010, he stood alongside Nelly Furtado in the film Score: A Hockey Musical and has since been part of multiple series including What Would Sal Do? and Man Seeking Woman.

 In 2016, Wilson debuted as Squirrely Dan on Crave's Letterkenny.

 At the 6th Canadian Screen Awards, Wilson received a nomination for Best Supporting Actor in a Comedy Series.

 Personal life

 He graduated from the Etobicoke School of the Arts as well as Humber College.

 Wilson chose the stage name "K. Trevor Wilson"—transposing his given name and middle initial—at the suggestion of his agent when he registered with ACTRA, because there was already another member with the name "Trevor Wilson".

+Trevor Wilson is a lifelong professional wrestling fan and collector.
+He has said that one of his biggest regrets from childhood was the apparent loss of his original LJN wrestling ring and blue steel cage during a family move, which he believes may have been stolen by movers.
+Despite that loss, Wilson has maintained an extensive collection of LJN wrestling figures, which was later expanded with rare figures gifted to him by fellow comedian Hunter Collins.
+He keeps the collection on display in his basement and has also amassed a large collection of professional wrestling T-shirts, though he has said he is considering downsizing it due to its size.